 If you really love the Arizona desert, you often want to capture the look of the desert in your own yard.
 But there might be concerns that have you puzzled: How do you water a yard full of cacti; how do you bring color into the garden if you're creating a water friendly desertscape; how do you care for some of those larger native plants without injuring the plant; and how do you fill up a yard with plants that may take years to reach the right size?

 Who better to ask about native plants and their care than your local landscapers who have all the answers you're looking for.
-We learned a lot talking to Desert Foothills Landscape in Cave Creek about the landscaping trends and projects they have completed in Cave Creek, North Scottsdale, and Carefree.
+We've learned a lot talking to local landscapers about the landscaping trends and projects completed in Cave Creek, North Scottsdale, and Carefree.

-The company has saved many one-of-a-kind specimen cacti and plants of mature sizes for replanting in clients' yards.
-"We have located and salvaged many large cactuses and plants all over the valley," said Chad Norris, the company's lead designer.
-"This has helped us assemble an inventory of larger plants.
-Often the endangered plants we remove have grown too large for a homeowner's lot or need to be cut down for other reasons.
+Some local companies have saved many one-of-a-kind specimen cacti and plants of mature sizes for replanting in clients' yards including many large cactuses and plants from all over the valley.
+One company stated that this has helped them assemble an inventory of larger plants.
+Often the endangered plants removed have grown too large for a homeowner's lot or need to be cut down for other reasons.
 Sometimes homeowners want to remove them to remodel their homes.
-In lieu of losing them, we dig them up and rescue them.
-We rarely lose any, even in digging them out with backhoes and using cranes to pick them up and move them over a house.
-Some specimen cactuses have weighed 2,000 to 3,000 pounds."
+In lieu of losing them, they get dug up and rescued.
+Rarely are any plants lost, even in digging them out with backhoes and using cranes to pick them up and move them over a house.
+Some specimen cactuses have weighed 2,000 to 3,000 pounds.

-What follows is some of their advice on desert landscaping:
+What follows is some advice on desert landscaping:

 1 | Water: